-1.3.5.2.1.7 Required mitigation steps after the 4th or more consecutive flock treatment with medically important antibiotics in the same poultry house:
+Standards How You Will Be Measured 3.7 Addressing Recurring Use of Restricted Use Antibiotics ( Continued ) 3.
+Required mitigation steps after the 4th or more consecutive flock treatment with medically important antibiotics in the same poultry house: 1.
 Should medically important antibiotics be administered to four or more consecutive flock cycles raised in the same poultry house, consultation with a qualified (diplomat of the American College of Poultry Veterinarians) poultry veterinarian who is not the current veterinarian of record with valid VCPR is required before additional flocks may be placed in the affected house.
-The veterinary consultant is required to visit the farm to review disease history, antibiotic treatments and management practices and provide written recommendations to improve poultry health outcomes in the affected house.
-Recommendations of the veterinarian consultant reviewer must be considered in the new veterinary action plan written by the veterinarian of record with valid VCPR outlining farm specific practices implemented to reduce the need to treat subsequent flocks with medically important antibiotics for the affected house.
+The veterinary consultant is required to visit the farm to review disease history, antibiotic treatments and management practices and provide written recommendations intended to improve poultry health outcome in the affected house.
+Recommendations of the veterinarian of record with valid VCPR outlining farm specific practices implemented intending to reduce the need to treat subsequent flocks with medically important antibiotics for the affected house.
 Implementation of the plan must be documented.
 All fourth or more consecutive treatment flock veterinary actions plans must be included in the semi-annual review of the animal health plan.
+3.8 Training and Documentation Procedures must be in place to verify and document that instructions for administration of all antibiotics were communicated, understood, and followed by the animal caretaker.
+Procedures must be in place to verify and document that, at a minimum, antibiotic withdrawal periods required by the FDA were completed prior to harvesting to ensure that violative drug residues will not be found in the meat originating from treated animals.
+Records of use of all antibiotics (both medically important and non-medically important) must be maintained at a minimum for the two most current years.
+Indication for treatment must be recorded for each therapeutic individual poultry house administration via drinking water or hatchery administration of all antibiotics including both medically important and non-medically important antibiotics.